Northeastern-Electric-Racing/Argos/README.md

 sudo docker login ghcr.io -u <gh username> -p <token>
 ```

 Now you can update the image on a remote server.
-Note to save time you can just specify which service to upload, like `scylla-server-rust` or `client`.
+Note to save time you can just specify which service to upload, like `scylla-server` or `client`.
 ```
 sudo docker compose -f compose.yml -f compose.router.yml build && sudo docker compose -f compose.yml -f compose.router.yml push
 ```